IvanYYi/IvanYYi.github.io/_pages/about.md

 ---
 <br/>

-I am a PhD candidate in Economics at London School of Economics.
+I am a PhD candidate in Economics at London School of Economics (LSE).
 I will be on the 2022-2023 job market.